thakurshashant/webcrawlerhttp/README.md

 # Web Crawler HTTP 🌐

 Dive into the digital depths with Web Crawler HTTP, your ultimate companion for navigating the intricate web of URLs.
-This JavaScript-powered explorer, backed by Node.js, Jest, and JSDOM, will unravel the secrets hidden within websites.
+This JavaScript-powered explorer, backed by Node.js, Jest, and JSDOM, will unravel the secrets hidden within websites, seamlessly integrating the powerful Fetch API for efficient data retrieval and interaction with web resources.

 ## Purpose 🚀